ChristianDarr-personal/device-onvif-camera/doc/auto-discovery-docker.md

 # Set Up Auto Discovery with Docker

-Since auto-discovery mechanism uses multicast UDP to find the available camera, so the device-onvif-camera needs to send out the probe message for searching cameras.
+The auto-discovery mechanism uses multicast UDP to find  available cameras, so the device-onvif-camera service needs to send out the probe message to search.

-But we can’t send the multicast message from the **edgex network** to the **host network** in the **docker container**.
+However, we can’t send the multicast message from the **edgex network** to the **host network** in the **docker container**.

 The workaround is running the **dockerized device-onvif-camera** on the **host network**.

 <img alt="overview" src="images/auto-discovery-docker-overview.jpg" width="75%"/>

-Note: For macOS, the network_mode: "host" probably not working as expected: https://github.com/docker/for-mac/issues/1031
+Note: For macOS, the network_mode: "host" probably does not as expected: https://github.com/docker/for-mac/issues/1031

-## None Security Mode
+## Non-Security Mode

 ### Prepare edgex-compose/compose-builder

 #### 1. Download the [edgex-compose](https://github.com/edgexfoundry/edgex-compose) and setup it according to the [docker-compose setup guide](./docker-compose/README.md)

-#### 2. Replace the `add-device-onvif-camera.yml` with the following content:
+#### 2. Update  the `add-device-onvif-camera.yml` file with the following content:

+1. Remove the `ports` configuration
+2. Replace `networks` with `network_mode: "host"`
+3. Remove `env_file`
+4. Modify `SERVICE_HOST` env to match the machine IP
+5. Set `EDGEX_SECURITY_SECRET_STORE` env to `"false"` value
+6. Enable auto-discovery by `DEVICE_DISCOVERY_ENABLED` with `"true"` value
+7. Use `DRIVER_DISCOVERYETHERNETINTERFACE` to specify the ethernet interface for discovering
+8. Use `DRIVER_DEFAULTSECRETPATH` to specify the default secret path
+9. Use `WRITABLE_LOGLEVEL` to specify the log level for debugging
+10. Add `command` to override the CMD because we don't use the configuration provider from Consul

 ```yaml
 services:
   device-onvif-camera: